Ostorlab remediation system

 Supported keywords are:

-- priority: search by priority, values are P0 to P3
+- search by priority, values are P0 to P3.

-- status: search by ticked status, values are OPEN, REOPEN, FIXED, FIXED_VERIFIED, EXCEPTION, FALSE_POSITIVE
+- search by ticked status, values are OPEN, REOPEN, FIXED, FIXED VERIFIED, EXCEPTION and FALSE POSITIVE.

 Collaboration on tickets can be done using the comment section; comments can be updated or deleted.
 A trace of the action is recorded in the activity section.